Tracking by Detection and Query: An Efficient End-to-End Framework for Multi-Object Tracking: Acknowledgements

 \section{Acknowledgements}

 We are grateful for the support of the National Natural Science Foundation of China (No. 62271143), the Frontier Technologies R\&D Program of Jiangsu (No.BF2024060), and the Big Data Computing Center of Southeast University.
+We also thank the anonymous reviewers for their valuable comments and suggestions.